The Muppets: 2010s–present: Renewed success; current projects

 In February 2018, Disney announced that a streaming television reboot series was in development for Disney+.
 The project, known as Muppets Live Another Day, was intended as a limited-run series set in the 1980s after the events of The Muppets Take Manhattan and depicted Kermit recruiting the Muppets to locate Rowlf the Dog after his disappearance.
 The series was intended to be directed by Jason Moore; written by Josh Gad, Adam Horowitz and Eddy Kitsis; produced by ABC Signature Studios and The Muppets Studio; and feature original music by Robert Lopez and Kristen Anderson-Lopez.
 After an executive change at The Muppets Studio that prompted a different creative direction for the Muppets, Disney canceled development on the project in September 2019.
 A second Disney+ series, Muppets Now, a short-form improvisational comedy series, was announced in August 2019 and was released on July 31, 2020.
 Muppets Haunted Mansion, a Halloween special based on the Disney attraction of the same name, was released on October 8, 2021.

 A third Disney+ series, The Muppets Mayhem, was ordered in March 2022.
 The series was developed and written by Adam F. Goldberg, Bill Barretta and Jeff Yorkes and starred Dr. Teeth and the Electric Mayhem, alongside Lilly Singh and Tahj Mowry.
 The series received five Emmy Award nominations at the Children's and Family Emmy Awards, winning one for Outstanding Children's or Family Viewing Series.

-A revival special of The Muppet Show is being produced by 20th Television, Disney Branded Television, The Muppets Studio, and Point Grey Pictures for Disney+, with an unspecified release date in 2026 to coincide with the series' 50th anniversary.
-The special will star Muppet performers Bill Barretta, Dave Goelz, Eric Jacobson, Peter Linz, David Rudman and Matt Vogel performing the majority of the Muppet characters, alongside a supporting cast of additional performers; Goelz reprises the same character roles he originated during the show's original 1976–1981 run.
-The special will be directed by Alex Timbers and feature special guest star Sabrina Carpenter.
+A revival special of The Muppet Show produced by 20th Television, Disney Branded Television, The Muppets Studio, and Point Grey Pictures for Disney+, premiered on February 4, 2026 to coincide with the series' 50th anniversary.
+The special starred Muppet performers Bill Barretta, Dave Goelz, Eric Jacobson, Peter Linz, David Rudman and Matt Vogel performing the majority of the Muppet characters, alongside a supporting cast of additional performers; Goelz reprised the same character roles he originated during the show's original 1976–1981 run.
+The special was directed by Alex Timbers and featured special guest star Sabrina Carpenter.
+The special received universal acclaim, winning four Primetime Emmy Awards including Outstanding Variety Special.

+Various Muppets have been featured in The Game Awards since 2022, Starting with Animal presenting Best Soundtrack and score in 2022 ,Gonzo performing in 2023, Statler and Waldorf providing commentary in 2024, and Miss Piggy singing "The Game Awards Will Never Let You Down" with Rowlf the Dog playing the piano in 2025 In 2026, The Muppets performed in the 2026 FIFA World Cup final halftime show.

-A Miss Piggy-centric film was revealed by Jennifer Lawrence during a podcast interview.
+A Miss Piggy film was revealed by Jennifer Lawrence during a podcast interview.
 Lawrence is producing it with Emma Stone while Cole Escola will write the script.